JoHoYoung/I_Draw/README.md

 # I_Draw

 ## Mini project I_Draw [Depromeet]

-### A web <project that predicts in real-time user-generated pictures through ai.<br> Nodejs server processes most mvc and communicates the user's  drawing with the django server in real time with ajax to show the real-time result to the user.<br> A total of 3 stages can be played.<br> When submitted, the result predicted by the django server is transferred to the nodejs server.<br> The user's drawing transferd to S3 and stores the image url together to Mongodb.
+> A web <project that predicts in real-time user-generated pictures through ai.<br> Nodejs server processes most mvc and communicates the user's  drawing with the django server in real time with ajax to show the real-time result to the user.<br> A total of 3 stages can be played.
+When submitted, the result predicted by the django server is transferred to the nodejs server.<br> The user's drawing transferd to S3 and stores the image url together to Mongodb.

 * * *